critocrito/sugarcube/packages/plugin-media/README.md

 - `media.data_dir`: Store all screenshots into this directory.
 Defaults to `data`.
 - `media.force`: Force a new screenshot, even if one already exists at the target location.
+- `media.parallel`: Specify how many screenshots to take at the same time.
+It defaults to 1 and can be set between 1 and 8.

 **Example:**